Welcome, MRU Faculty!

 Testimonials

-❝ Students start to see or understand how what we learn in the class makes it out into the real world…It highlights that when they do this work, they're doing this for a reason and not just doing it to get a grade.❞
+❝ Through CSL, students start to understand how what we learn in the class makes it out into the real world.
+When they do this work, they are doing it for a reason, not just to get a grade.❞

 CSL Information Design instructor

-❝ For me, just because you can educate someone it doesn't necessarily change how they act.
-With CSL, I get to see that.
-I get to see the change in students as they learn and grow and meet these kids [who serve as their community partners] and see a difference in their lives.❞
+❝ Just because you can educate someone doesn’t necessarily mean it will change how they act.
+With CSL, I get to see the change in students as they learn and grow by meeting kids, working in the community, and making a difference in these kids’ lives.❞

 CSL Social Work Instructor

-❝ CSL courses demonstrate how there’s a possibility to learn valuable skills through the process of physically doing, meanwhile, the university can scaffold and support that application, while students are also supported by their mentors to accomplish their goals.❞
+❝ CSL courses demonstrate how valuable skills can be learned through physical activity.
+Meanwhile, the university can scaffold and support this activity, and students are also supported by their mentors in accomplishing their goals.❞

 CSL Education Instructor